 - Crossbite – When the upper front teeth sit just inside the lower row of teeth.
 Crossbite malocclusions can lead to misaligned jaw growth and tooth stratification

 - Midlines – This occurs when the back bite does not align appropriately.
-Correcting this will help ensure healthy jaw development and dental function.
+Adjusting this will help ensure healthy jaw development and dental function

 Most orthodontic concerns can be treated successfully in childhood.
 However, teens and adults can also benefit from orthodontic treatment; it is never too late to enjoy a healthy smile.
 Your dental healthcare team will work together to provide your family with the treatment required for a lifetime of good oral health.
 To make an appointment for yourself or a family member, call a practice location near you, or contact us online.
 We hope to see you soon!